RowanHarley/Slither-Server/README.md

 ## Aim

 The aim of this project is to make a server for Slither using Node.JS.
-It's currently at v0.0.3!
+It's currently at v0.0.5b2 although v0.0.3 is the recommended version!
 If you'd like to help, please read <a href="#contributions">the Contributions section</a>

 ## How To Connect